mintaow/MyDataChallenge/README.md

 # MyDataChallenge
-Solusions to the 20 questions in &lt;A Collection of DS Take-home Challenge>
+Solutions to the 20 questions in &lt;A Collection of DS Take-home Challenge>